Fragtality/PilotsDeck/Integrations/FlyByWire A32NX/Readme.md

 ```

 # Configuration
 The "myOffset.txt" File is used to make some SimVars accessible via FSUIPC Offsets.
-Addresses at/above 0x5400 are used!
+Addresses at/above 0x58A0 are used (normally associated with "Project Magenta")!
 If these are used by some other Addon you have to change them in the Lua and the Profile.

 ## Profiles
-As already stated, if you don't have the FSLabs Fonts you have to customize the Fonts-Settings for every Action.
-From my testing, the Plugin/.NET should default to another Font (like Sans Serif or something).
-So the Plugin/Profile should basically work.
-As Alternatives I'd recommend: For Text-Displays "Alte Din 1451 Mittelschrift" and for the Quartz-Displays "Digital 7".<br/>
 The View Buttons use the vJoy Device Driver and Custom Cameras.
 You have to install the vJoy Device Driver (and configure a Joystick), map the vJoy's Buttons to the "Load Custom Camera" Bindings and Save/Create your Custom Cameras for the respective Button.
 If you want to use these!
 When you don't want to use the View-Buttons you don't need the vJoy Driver installed.<br/>
 The Mapping I use:<br/>
 | vJoy Button# | Mapping in MSFS | Title in Profile |